spurnik/EC2-Computer/README.md

 The VHDL files can be compiled in the order given above.
 To run the test, I used to type: ```ghdl -r --workdir=work test_conf --vcd=waves.vcd``` and then halt it with **cntr+C**.
 This will generate a vcd file that can be visuallized with some waveform application.

 Finally, I've included some programs in the [programs.vhdl](programs.vhdl) file.
-By default, the memory is initiallized with INPUT_PRODUCT program, which performs the product of test input signal values.
+By default, the memory is initiallized with INPUT_PRODUCT program, which performs the product of input signal values.